SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQUDC00.md

 ### General

-This page contains various device-related parameters such as producet, serial number, PCB, release, Build number, MIO, MV, and MH.
-It also contains the Information Display and 2 buttons + a pagebutton:
+This page contains various device-related parameters such as producer, serial number, PCB, release, Build number, MIO, MV, and MH.
+It also contains the Information Display and 2 buttons + a page button:

 - Connection Info... - Opens up a pop-up page containing connection and session parameters such as the local session number, assigned session number, and more.
 - Restart - restarts the device.